An Immersed Interface Method for Incompressible Flows and Near Contact: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge research support through NIH Awards R01HL157631, R03HL182166, and U01HL143336, and NSF award OAC 1931516.
 Computations were performed using facilities provided by University of North Carolina at Chapel Hill through the Research Computing division of UNC Information Technology Services.
 We gratefully acknowledge Dr. Ebrahim M. Kolahdouz for providing foundational code that facilitated the setup of our numerical experiments.
+We are grateful to Dr. Cole Gruninger for his valuable input and helpful discussions concerning the setup of the numerical experiments.
 We also thank Dr. David R. Wells for developing code infrastructure that facilitated the efficient implementation of our intersection algorithm.

 This manuscript is the result of funding in whole or in part by the National Institutes of Health (NIH).
 It is subject to the NIH Public Access Policy.
 Through acceptance of this federal funding, NIH has been given a right to make this manuscript publicly available in PubMed Central upon the Official Date of Publication, as defined by NIH.